-Democrats in the states that matter press for a more visible Biden campaign
+Democrats in key states press for a more visible Biden campaign

 For Democrats, conversations about organizing often lead to the opposite of virtual: yard signs.

-Four years ago, Democrats say it was nearly impossible to order a stack of Clinton signs, while Trump’s campaign was handing signs out, often free, and seeing them plastered across the states.
-While campaign operatives from both parties argue that yard signs do little for candidates who already have widespread name recognition, the crush of Trump signs communicated an unexpected wave of support for him.
+Four years ago, Democrats say it was nearly impossible to order a stack of Clinton signs, while Trump’s campaign was handing out signs, often free, and seeing them plastered across the states.
+While campaign operatives from both parties argue that yard signs do little for candidates who have widespread name recognition, the crush of Trump signs communicated an unexpected wave of support for him.
 It became a powerful symbol, similar to the massive crowds that gathered for Trump rallies.

 This year, these battleground Democrats want to reverse that dynamic and have been ordering tens of thousands of Biden yard signs.
 Facebook groups supporting Biden have filled recently with photos of pro-Biden signs spotted in front yards.
 In Pennsylvania, Erie residents note that the closed factories on 12th Street are no longer plastered with Trump signs as they were in 2016.
 The county party is distributing 2,500 Biden signs.